Kosovo War

 Episode 176: Misogyny with Doctor Elizabeth Pearson

-In this episode of The International Risk Podcast, Dr. Elizabeth Pearson and Dominic the decision of the British government to make ‘extreme’ misogyny extremism.
+Coordinated and Produced by Elisa Garbil In this episode of The International Risk Podcast, Dr. Elizabeth Pearson and Dominic the decision of the British government to make ‘extreme’ misogyny extremism.
 They dive into misogyny and its consequences., as well as into extremism.
-Furthermore, they discuss ways to tackle both issues, and what you and I can do to combat the rise of…
+Furthermore, they discuss ways to tackle both issues, and what you and I can do…